-- E-Safety training is designed to inform all teaching and support staff of the dangers posed for students in their care in using all electronic and other communications and any other information technology use. - E-Safety training is given as one part of the School's Child Protection training programme. - Staff are made aware of their responsibilities in ensuring the students are protected by educating them in the legal, moral, prudent, and safe use of all electronic and online technologies. - The school has undertaken, and trains, all staff online in a Level 1 certificate in E-Safety awareness. - All staff are reminded that the E-Safety Policy is available in the policy area in Teams during the staff training days in September. - All staff must read and acknowledge doing so by email acceptance. - All new staff to the school are made aware of the E-Safety policy, its requirements, implications, and their responsibilities as part of the school's new staff induction training on Child Protection. - Key members of staff have attended e-safety workshops run by the Local Authority and have cascaded information to the relevant groups responsible for e-safety in school.
-This includes The Director of Behaviour and Safeguarding, the Director of Finance and Operations, the ICT Technical Manager, the Pupil and Community Support Officer and members of the ICT department. - The Head of Computing & Head of Computer Science co-ordinate departmental training on esafety and ensures all members of the Computing department are fully aware of their responsibilities. - The Computing Scheme of Work includes e-safety training for students and the Head of Department therefore ensures all members of the department are fully conversant with the expectations to better e-safety within the curriculum. - Staff training on e-safety is part of the schools wider training programme on Child Protection and is regularly reviewed by the Senior Leadership Team and ICT departments. - The IT Manager and Director of Finance and Operations will ensure that the relevant staff are informed of any changes to the school's ICT System and therefore new training requirements.
+- E-Safety training is designed to inform all teaching and support staff of the dangers posed for students in their care in using all electronic and other communications and any other information technology use. - E-Safety training is given as one part of the School's Child Protection training programme. - Staff are made aware of their responsibilities in ensuring the students are protected by educating them in the legal, moral, prudent, and safe use of all electronic and online technologies. - All staff undertake training in Online Safety. - All staff are reminded that the E-Safety Policy is available in the policy area in Teams during the staff training days in September. - All staff must read and acknowledge doing so by email acceptance. - All new staff to the school are made aware of the E-Safety policy, its requirements, implications, and their responsibilities as part of the school's new staff induction training on Child Protection. - Key members of staff have attended e-safety workshops run by the Local Authority and have cascaded information to the relevant groups responsible for e-safety in school.
+This includes The Assistant Headteacher Attendance and Safeguarding, the Director of Finance and Operations, the IT Manager, the Pupil and Community Support Officer and members of the ICT department. - The Head of Computing & Head of Computer Science co-ordinate departmental training on e-safety and ensures all members of the Computing department are fully aware of their responsibilities. - The Computing Scheme of Work includes e-safety training for students and the Head of Department therefore ensures all members of the department are fully conversant with the expectations to better e-safety within the curriculum. - Staff training on e-safety is part of the schools wider training programme on Child Protection and is regularly reviewed by the Senior Leadership Team and ICT departments. - The IT Manager and Director of Finance and Operations will ensure that the relevant staff are informed of any changes to the school's ICT System and therefore new training requirements.